-With two financings in progress and others anticipated in the near future, it seems clear that the Authority will continue to be an important source of financing for Minnesota's nonprofit colleges and universities.
+With financings for several institutions under discussion, it seems clear that the Authority will continue to be an important source of financing to Minnesota's nonprofit colleges and universities.
 At the same time, we are confident that the combined efforts of the Authority members, staff and advisors will enable us to continue to provide requested services in an efficient and cost-effective manner.